fclairamb/ftpserver/README.md

  * Small memory footprint
  * graceful restarts by sending kill -USR2 pid
  * TLS is not supported (but will probably be)

-### Goal

-The goal is to make it a reference FTP server library.
-Any feature request or design idea is welcome.

 ## The driver